understand/understand-js/README.md

 });
 ```

-This configuration above prevents sending any errors that contain the `ResizeObserver` string.
+The configuration above prevents sending any errors that contain the `ResizeObserver` string.

 You can also blacklist specific URLs using the `blacklistedUrls` option.
 The errors generated from those origins will not be sent to Understand.io.
 This option allows partial and exact matches, just like `ignoredErrors`.